websanco/liferay-learn/docs/dxp/latest/en/system-administration/data-integration/installing-liferay-talend-components.md

 # Installing Liferay Talend Components

-Liferay provides Talend components you can use to import and export data between Liferay DXP/Portal and external systems (e.g., MySQL, SAP, Salesforce) or files .
-To use these components, you must first add them to Talend Open Studio.
+Liferay's components for Talend Open Studio can import and export data between Liferay DXP/Portal and external systems such as MySQL, SAP, and Salesforce, or even files.
+To use these components, you must add them to Talend Open Studio.

 ## Prerequisites